Probability of Success for Dual Endpoints (PFS & OS)

 Example Using Prior Distributions

-Now we customize how patient data is simulated by building a more realistic model for both PFS and OS outcomes using prior distributions instead of directly using median times and probabilities.
+Another option is to customize how patient data is simulated by building a more realistic model for both PFS and OS outcomes using prior distributions instead of directly using median times and probabilities.
 Using prior distributions allows us to account for uncertainty around the true treatment effect, which enables users to identify the Probability of Success of a trial rather than statistical Power.
 Here’s how the event data is generated:

 - Time to PFS event is sampled from a Gamma distribution.